syncfusion-content/xamarin-docs/Xamarin/Charts/how-to/Adding-custom-labels-to-SfChart-axis.md

 ---
 layout: post
 title: Adding custom labels to SfChart axis | Syncfusion®
-description: This section how to add, remove, or modify axis labels in Xamarin.Forms SfChart, use the Axis.Labels property to manage labels programmatically.
+description: This section how to add, remove, or modify axis labels in Xamarin.Forms SfChart.
+Use the axis Labels property to manage labels programmatically.
 platform: xamarin
 control: Chart
 documentation: ug